lh3/lh3.github.com/_posts/2024-09-28-why-is-bwa-aln-still-used.md

 [BWA][bwa] implements three algorithms: [bwa-aln][bwa-aln], [bwa-sw][bwa-sw] and [bwa-mem][bwa-mem].
 Although bwa-aln is the oldest, it remains a popular choice for ancient DNA (aDNA) data.
-Is it because researchers working on aDNA are too slow to change?
+Is it because researchers working on aDNA are too lazy to change?
 Not quite.
 The following plot from [Dolenz et al (2024)][Dolenz] shows the mismatch rate as a function of read length for reads mapped with mapping quality (mapQ) 25 or higher.